+What happens after you’ve chosen surrogacy as the way you’ll build your family?
 As an Intended Parent, it’s important that you fully understand the surrogacy process.
 There’s a lot to know, but don’t panic!
 We’re here to guide you through the whole journey.

 Initial Consultation and Agency Agreement

-The first step in your journey is choosing an agency and arranging a consultation.
-At Family Source, your consultation is totally free of charge and can be provided in multiple languages, including French, German, Japanese, Chinese, or Spanish.
-Often, a face-to-face meeting isn’t possible, so we offer in-person and video conference consultations.
+Arrange an initial consultation to answer any questions you have.
+At Family Source, your consultation is totally free of charge and can be provided inmultiple languages, including French, German, Japanese, Chinese, or Spanish.

+If you decide to move forward with Family Source, our team will help you collate all relevant documentation to complete your file.
 You won’t pay anything until you sign our agency agreement, which is when the initial registration fee is due.

 Matching with Your Surrogate

-In your intended parent questionnaire, you’ll answer questions that will help us get to know you better and match you with the right surrogate.
+You’ll complete an intended parent questionnaire, you’ll answer questions that will help us get to know you better and match you with the right surrogate.

 The questionnaire will cover: